NSAPH-Projects/space/README.md

 ## 🚀 Description

-SpaCE loads benchmark datasets for causal inference that incorporartes spatial confounding.
-The **SpaCE** datasets contain real confounder and exposure/treatment data inspired by environmental health studies.
-The synthetic outcome and counterfactuals are generated for causal evaluation.
-They mimick real outcome data distributions learned with machine learning and neural network methods.
-Spatial confounding is achieved by masking influential confounders in the learned model.
+Spatial confounding poses a significant challenge in scientific studies involving spatial data, where unobserved spatial variables can influence both treatment and outcome, possibly leading to spurious associations.
+To address this problem, SpaCE provides realistic benchmark datasets and tools for systematically evaluating causal inference methods designed to alleviate spatial confounding.
+Each dataset includes training data, true counterfactuals, a spatial graph with coordinates, and a smoothness and confounding scores characterizing the effect of a missing spatial confounder.
+The datasets cover real treatment and covariates from diverse domains, including climate, health and social sciences.
+Realistic semi-synthetic outcomes and counterfactuals are generated using state-of-the-art machine learning ensembles, following best practices for causal inference benchmarks.
+SpaCE facilitates an automated end-to-end machine learning pipeline, simplifying data loading, experimental setup, and model evaluation.

 ## 🐍 Installation